-"Online order", an order for food or drinks placed by a customer through a third-party delivery service platform provided by a third-party delivery service company for pickup or delivery in the commonwealth.
+141 "Online order", an order for food or drinks placed by a customer through a third-party 142 delivery service platform provided by a third-party delivery service company for pickup or 143 delivery in the commonwealth.

-"Purchase price", the menu price publicly offered on the third-party delivery service platform by a covered establishment.
-The purchase price shall not include any taxes, gratuities or other fees that may make up the total cost charged to the customer for an online order.
+144 "Purchase price", the menu price publicly offered on the third-party delivery service 145 platform by a covered establishment.
+The purchase price shall not include any taxes, gratuities or 146 other fees that may make up the total cost charged to the customer for an online order.

-"Third-party delivery service company", a corporation, partnership, sole proprietorship or other entity qualified to do business in the commonwealth that is engaged in facilitating sameday delivery or pickup of food and beverages through a third-party delivery service platform for 20 or more separately owned and operated covered establishments.
+147 "Third-party delivery service company", a corporation, partnership, sole proprietorship or 148 other entity qualified to do business in the commonwealth that is engaged in facilitating same149 day delivery or pickup of food and beverages through a third-party delivery service platform for 150 20 or more separately owned and operated covered establishments.

-"Third-party delivery service platform", any online enabled application, software, website or system offered or utilized by a third-party delivery service company to facilitate the sale of food and beverages prepared by, and the same-day delivery or same-day pickup of food and beverages from, covered establishments.
+151 "Third-party delivery service platform", any online enabled application, software, 152 website or system offered or utilized by a third-party delivery service company to facilitate the 153 sale of food and beverages prepared by, and the same-day delivery or same-day pickup of food 154 and beverages from, covered establishments.

-(b) Notwithstanding any general or special law to the contrary, no third-party delivery service company, from the effective date of this act and for a period of 45 days after the termination of the COVID-19 emergency, shall charge a covered establishment a fee per online order for the use of its services that totals more than 15 per cent of the purchase price of the online order.
+(b) Notwithstanding any general or special law to the contrary, no third-party delivery service company, from the effective date of this act and for a period of 45 days after the termination of the COVID-19 emergency, shall charge a covered establishment a delivery fee per online order for the use of its services and fees other than a delivery fee that totals more than 15 per cent of the purchase price of the online order in the aggregate; provided, however, that no third-party delivery service company shall charge a covered establishment any fee or fees other than a delivery fee for the use of their services greater than 5 per cent of the purchase price of such online order.

-- (c) This act shall preempt, supersede or nullify any inconsistent, contrary or conflicting local law, ordinance, rule or regulation relating to third-party delivery service platforms and third-party delivery service companies fees, including with respect to any agreements with covered establishments using third-party delivery service companies. - (d) A violation of this section shall be an unfair and deceptive trade practice in violationof chapter 93A of the General Laws. - SECTION 8.
-Any approvals issued pursuant to section 4 shall automatically revert back to their status prior to the approval of the change for expansion of outdoor table service on November 30, 2020. - SECTION 9.
-Amended licenses issued by local licensing authorities pursuant to section 5 shall automatically revert back to their status prior to the approval of the change in the description of a licensed premises on November 30, 2020. - SECTION 10.
+(c) This act shall preempt, supersede or nullify any inconsistent, contrary or conflicting local law, ordinance, rule or regulation relating to third-party delivery service platforms and third-party delivery service companies fees, including with respect to any agreements with covered establishments using third-party delivery service companies.

+167 (d) A violation of this section shall be an unfair and deceptive trade practice in violation168 of chapter 93A of the General Laws.

+SECTION 8.
+Any approvals issued pursuant to section 4 shall automatically revert back to their status prior to the approval of the change for expansion of outdoor table service on November 30, 2020.

+SECTION 9.
+Amended licenses issued by local licensing authorities pursuant to section 5 shall automatically revert back to their status prior to the approval of the change in the description of a licensed premises on November 30, 2020.

+175 SECTION 10.
 Section 3 shall take effect on June 1, 2020.